HelTecAutomation/HeltecDocs/doc/node/esp32/source/capsule_sensor_v3/wireless_boot.md

 {ht_translation}`[简体中文]:[English]`

 Capsule Sensor V3 uses **WirelessBoot mode** to upload firmware, exchange information, and print logs through WiFi.
+For more details, please refer to this link: [WirelessBoot](https://docs.heltec.org/en/node/esp32/wireless_boot/index.html)

 This topic describes how to enter WirelessBoot mode,and how to upload firmware in WirelessBoot mode.